wocsa/cyberjutsu/courses/summer-2023/day2.md

 ```bash
 nc $TORI_IP_ADDRESS $TORI_PORT
 ```

+#### tournament
+multi screen
+each winner take other winners establish 3 remote sessions before kill the local session of the partner ip a

 ### Uchikomi (x10 by exercise by partner)
 Uke choose a random port, tori find it and connect to it then send "hello".